 The Structural Biology & Molecular Biophysics (SBMB) training program is the flagship predoctoral training program for quantitative biology at the University of Pennsylvania.
 The SBMB training program is designed to provide students with focused research training in structural and molecular biophysics integrated within a basic understanding of human biology and disease.

 The training faculty consists of nearly three dozen world-renowned researchers in the many areas of structural biology and molecular biophysics.
 Students are recruited from the BMB, Chemistry and Bioengineering Graduate Groups, though outstanding students from other graduate groups working in structural biology or molecular biophysics are also eligible.

-Students are appointed to the SBMB program in their third year, for one year only.
+Students are appointed to the SBMB program in their third year.
 Students of trainers are given preference.
 The program provides financial support, travel funds, and a variety of training activities.
-Students are expected to participate fully in the SBMB training program, particularly the weekly meetings.
+Students are expected to participate fully in the SBMB training program, particularly the monthly meetings.

 Please follow the Training Program Schedule link for the schedules of meetings for both trainees and prospective trainees.

 For further information contact:

 Emmanuel Skordalakes, Ph.D.
 (Wistar Institute)